nsaigal/docs.ai/README.md

 - Inline questions, contextual code explain, and screenshot-backed error fixes now keep the flow going even when a developer is heads-down in the editor.

 ## How we used Gemini models and Pipecat
-- Gemini 2.5 Flash (through `google.genai`, shout-out to the sponsor) drives `/analyze`.
+- Gemini 2.5 Flash (through `google.genai) drives `/analyze`.
 We wire in a `url_context` call plus up to 50 page links, so answers come back citation-rich and aligned with whatever docs you’re browsing.
 - Gemini 2.5 Flash Lite lives inside Pipecat (`GoogleLLMService`).
 It calls our `analyze_documentation(question)` tool whenever it needs deeper context, keeping conversations grounded while still feeling snappy.
 - Pipecat—also a sponsor—runs the full media relay: SmartTurn + Silero VAD tame audio, Deepgram captures transcripts, Gemini replies, Cartesia converts to speech, Tavus streams the face, and RTVI keeps the WebRTC handshake buttery smooth.
 - Tavus (sponsor love!) provides the live replica that makes every Gemini answer feel personal.
 Pipecat hands over Cartesia’s audio so Tavus matches lip sync in real time.